morodan/jp_pdf/README.md

 `su -`
 or
 `sudo su`
-dipending on what linux you have (centos or ubuntu)
+depending on what linux you have (centos or ubuntu)
 3. go to tmp folder
 `cd /tmp`
 4. Download latest phantom static build with: